Unity-Technologies/ml-agents/docs/Learning-Environment-Design-External-Internal-Brains.md

   the Brain GameObject.
 * `Batch Size Node Name` : If the batch size is one of the inputs of your graph, you must specify the name if the placeholder here.
-The Brain will make the batch size equal to the number of agents connected to the Brain automatically.
+The Brain will make the batch size equal to the number of Agents connected to the Brain automatically.
 * `State Node Name` : If your graph uses the state as an input, you must specify the name of the placeholder here.